-Mr. Matthew Patsky is CEO and a portfolio manager, leading Trillium Sustainable Opportunities strategy.
-He joined Trillium 2009, and has three decades of experience in investment research and investment management.
-Matt began his career at Lehman Brothers in 1984 as a technology analyst.
-In 1989, while covering emerging growth companies for Lehman, he began to incorporate environmental, social and governance factors into his research, becoming the first sell side analyst in the United States to publish on the topic of socially responsible investing in 1994.
-As Director of Equity Research for Adams, Harkness & Hill, he built that firm’s research capabilities in socially and environmentally responsible areas such as renewable energy, resource optimization, and organic and natural products.
-Prior to joining Trillium, Matt was at Winslow Management Company in Boston, where he served as director of research, chairman of the investment committee and portfolio manager for the Green Solutions Strategy and the Winslow Green Solutions Fund.
-Matt currently serves on the board of Environmental League of Massachusetts, Shared Interest, and Pro Mujer.
-He recently served on the board of US SIF and Root Capital.
-Matt is a member of the Social Venture Network (SVN).
-He is a Chartered Financial Analyst.
-Matt holds a Bachelor of Science in Economics from Rensselaer Polytechnic Institute.
+Matthew Patsky is CEO, Managing Partner, and a Portfolio Manager at Trillium Asset Management, leading Trillium’s Sustainable Opportunities strategy.
+Matt joined Trillium in 2009 and has over three decades of experience in investment research and investment management.
+Matt began his career at Lehman Brothers in 1984 as a Technology Analyst.
+In 1989, while covering emerging growth companies for Lehman, he began to incorporate environmental, social, and governance factors into his research, becoming the first Sell-side Analyst in the United States to publish on the topic of socially responsible investing in 1994.
+As Director of Equity Research for Adams, Harkness & Hill, he built that firm’s powerful research capabilities in socially and environmentally responsible areas such as renewable energy, resource optimization, and organic and natural products.
+Prior to joining Trillium, Matt was at Winslow Management Company in Boston, where he served as Director of Research, Chairman of the Investment Committee, and Portfolio Manager for the Green Solutions Strategy and the Winslow Green Solutions Fund.
+Matt currently serves on the Boards of the Environmental League of Massachusetts and Shared Interest.
+He has also served on the Boards of Pro Mujer, US SIF, and Root Capital.
+He is a member of the Social Venture Network (SVN) and member of CFA Society Boston as well as a Chartered Financial Analyst (CFA) charterholder.
+He holds a Bachelor of Science in Economics from Rensselaer Polytechnic Institute.

-Ms. Francesca Palamidessi, as Corporate and Stakeholder Relations Coordinator at GRI, is responsible for building and maintaining relationships with members of the GOLD Community, GRI’s core supporters.
-Her primary focus is to foster relationships within her regional portfolio and to manage the GRI Standards Pioneer and GRI Online programs.
+Francesca Palamidessi, as Corporate and Stakeholder Engagement Senior Coordinator at GRI, is responsible for building and maintaining relationships with the GOLD Community members, GRI’s core global supporters.
+Francesca is also project manager of the Corporate Action Group on the SDGs, a business engagement and peer learning forum created together with UN Global Compact to accelerate business reporting on the SDGs.
 Previously, Francesca worked at Fairfood International as a Project Analyst and Advocacy Manager.
 In this role, she supported the implementation of projects in Central America and Morocco and conducted research on supply chains and social sustainability.
 Francesca holds a degree in Sociology from the University of Florence and she studied at the University of Madrid.
 She also holds a Master’s degree in Urban Sociology from the University of Amsterdam.
-Francesca lives in Amsterdam and speaks Italian, English and Spanish